FRAUD RESOURCE CENTER

 Another variation recently garnering attention involves fraudsters posing as clergy members raising money for a worthy cause or a congregant in need.
 They reach out to worshipers by email, text or phone, asking them to buy gift cards and share the numbers.

 Gift card theft

-Fraudsters have developed ways to drain the cash consumers put on gift cards they’ve legitimately purchased for themselves or others.
-Not surprisingly, these scams ramp up around the holidays.
+Fraudsters have also developed ways to directly drain the cash consumers put on gift cards they’ve legitimately bought for themselves or others.
+Not surprisingly, these scams spike around the holidays.

 One trick is for thieves to go to stores and surreptitiously scratch off the film strip on the back to get the PIN, which they cover back up with easy-to-obtain replacement stickers.

 The scammer enters the card numbers and PINs into a computer program that repeatedly checks the retailer’s website and lets them know when someone buys and loads a compromised card.
 The crook can then spend or transfer the money on the card, or cash it in, before the buyer or gift recipient has a chance to use it.
 More than 1 in 5 respondents to the AARP survey said they had given or received a gift card that turned out to have no value on it.

 Another ploy is the phony giveaway.
 You get an email or text, supposedly from a familiar store or organization (including, on occasion, AARP), saying you’ve won a gift card.
 To claim it, you just need to provide contact information, click through to a website or answer a few survey questions, often about your finances or health.

 - Someone claiming to be a government official, a representative of a company you do business with or a loved one in trouble tells you to buy gift cards to cover a debt, bill or emergency expense.

 - A person selling an item online wants to be paid via gift cards from a different retailer.